Egida/Pitraix/README.md

 # Cross-platform with some sneaky 1-days
-Pitraix works on Windows 7 - 11 as well as linux
+Pitraix works on Windows 7 all way to Windows 11 as well as linux

 it has ability to automagically privilege escalate in both platforms